Ghanche District: Geography

 It is the eastern-most district of Gilgit-Baltistan.
-It is the coldest place within Pakistan as it is situated on the "third pole", with temperatures reaching below -20 °C in the winter.
-The Khaplu Valley and the Hushe Valley form the gateway for the great Baltoro Muztagh, the subrange of the Karakoram Mountains that includes the mighty peaks of K2 (8,611 m), Broad Peak (8,047 m), the Gasherbrums (8,000+ m) and Masherbrum (7,821 m).
+It is the coldest place within Pakistan as it is situated on the so-called "third pole", with temperatures reaching below -20 °C in the winter.
+Shyok River flows through the Ghanche District.
+The Khaplu Valley and the Hushe Valley form the gateway for the great Baltoro Muztagh, the subrange of the Karakoram Mountains that includes the high peaks of K2 (8,611 m), Broad Peak (8,047 m), the Gasherbrums (8,000+ m) and Masherbrum (7,821 m).
 Overall less than half the area of district is covered by forests, and a major portion is permanently snow covered.